Who We Are

 We get our supplies of yarn, fabric and accessories from donations of either items we need, items we can sell for money to buy and from cash donations.
 We have ample supplies of the fabric, yarn, patterns, needles, buttons and accessories you may need to make your garment.

 Anyone can be a member.
 You don’t even need to know how to knit, crochet or sew.
 Some of our helpers sew hems or sew on buttons to the garments.
-Many of our members would be more than willing to teach you what you want to learn, or you can just be there to socialize during meetings and help with distributions.
-Most of our supplies are stored in our bodega on the Lake Chapala Society property, including sewing machines to lend out to sewers.

 Our annual membership is 200 pesos for full time people and 100 pesos for 6 month or less residents.
 And, of course, all the volunteer time you wish to donate.